-In memorable movies…the strongest guy around is not likely to be the hero.
+In memorable movies…the strongest guy around is not likely to be the main character.Howard Suber

-In traditional hero stories there are ‘goodies’ and ‘baddies’ (better known to adults as heroes and adversaries).
-The activities of the heroes are sanctioned by society whereas the activities of the adversaries are considered wrong.
+In traditional main character stories there are ‘goodies’ and ‘baddies’ (better known to adults as main characters and adversaries, or protagonists and antagonists).
+The activities of the main characters are sanctioned by society whereas the activities of the adversaries are considered wrong.
 Apart from pickpockets/thieves, the following groups tend to be depicted as adversaries in stories, because their ways of making a living undermine our perceptions of how decent society works.
 For example:

 - Smugglers — e.g. from a Famous Five novel